Aborted

 Aborted is a Belgian death metal band formed in 1995 in Waregem.
-The group currently consists of vocalist, founder, and only constant member Sven de Caluwé, along with guitarists Ian Jekelis and Dan Konráðsson.
-Although the band originally had an entire lineup of members residing in Belgium, Aborted's current lineup now features members from Belgium, Iceland, and the United States.
-The band has released twelve studio albums, six EPs and one live DVD.
+The group currently consists of vocalist, founder, and only constant member Sven de Caluwé, with guitarists Ian Jekelis and Dan Konráðsson.
+Although the band's entire lineup originally resided in Belgium, Aborted's current lineup features members from Belgium, Iceland, and the United States.
+The band has released twelve studio albums, six EPs, and one live DVD.

 Aborted has been described as a deathgrind band, but their more recent material has been called deathcore.
 AllMusic has described the band's style as "unrestrained grindcore savagery and meticulously crafted death metal technicality".